Zml99/Web-Scraping/README.md

 # Web Scrapping Examples
+In the course of my professional duties, I regularly engage in web scraping activities, utilizing publicly accessible online data sources to extract pertinent information essential for fulfilling specific tasks and objectives.
+These tasks encompass a wide range of activities integral to my daily workflow, where I meticulously navigate through websites, programmatically retrieving and organizing data in accordance with the requirements of the projects at hand.
+This process involves employing various scraping techniques and tools to ensure accuracy, efficiency, and compliance with legal and ethical standards governing data extraction practices.
+By harnessing the power of web scraping, I am able to access valuable insights and information that contribute to the success and efficiency of my work endeavors.
 ## ABL Advisor
 This script is designed to extract comprehensive data from all quarters featured on the ABL Advisor website's deal tables section.
 The specified URL directs the script to the appropriate webpage, where it systematically gathers information across various quarters.
 The data retrieved includes details on asset-based lending transactions, encompassing diverse industries and financial activities.
 \